Pork ribs with barbecue sauce and onions are one of the most delicious and simple dishes you can make with an Instant Pot or slow cooker.

 Slow cooker version: Don’t have an Instant Pot?
 No worries — you can easily make this in the slow cooker, but it will take longer.
 Prepare the pork ribs in the same manner as above (remove the membrane and rub the ribs with dry spices), then add the ribs, chopped onions, and barbecue sauce to the slow cooker.
 Give it a good stir and then cook on high for 3 1/2 hours.
 You can call it a day and enjoy the ribs at that point, or you can transfer the ribs to a baking tray and bake for about 10 minutes until the sauce caramelizes a bit.

-If you’re feeling ambitious, you can make your own homemade barbecue sauce using ketchup, vinegar, brown sugar, and other spices.
-I recommend the Neelys bbq sauce recipe or this simpler version with just 7 ingredients.
+If you’re feeling ambitious, you can make your own homemade barbecue sauce using the Neelys bbq sauce recipe or this simpler version with just 7 ingredients.
+If you’re low carb, you can follow this keto bbq sauce recipe.